skip to content

 What happens at a PDR Conference?

-Generally, during the Conference, you and the other person are in separate rooms and the Chairperson will move between rooms (called shuttle) to discuss issues with the lawyers.
+Most Conferences are held in person at a Legal Services office.
+The parties will be in separate rooms and the Chairperson will move between rooms (shuttle) to discuss the issues with each of the parties and their lawyers.

-After the Conference, if the matter doesn’t resolve, the Chairperson may make recommendations to the Legal Services Commission about whether or not legal aid should be continued.
-The recommendations are based on the legal merits of the case, including whether there is a reasonable chance of success in Court.
+If the matter does not resolve at the Conference, the Chairperson will discuss the next steps.
+Your lawyer will also discuss the options with you.
+The Chairperson may make recommendations to Legal Services about whether legal aid should be continued, based on the legal merits of the case, including whether there is a reasonable chance of success with court proceedings.

 How do I ask for a PDR Conference?

-The first step is for you or the other person (or both) to apply for legal aid for a Conference.
-To find out how to do this telephone the Legal Help Line on 1300 366 424.
+The first step is for you or your former partner (or both) to apply for legal aid for a Conference.
+To find out how to do this, call the Legal Helpline on 1300 366 424 or visit www.lsc.sa.gov.au.

 What does it cost?

-• If you have a grant of legal assistance, a contribution towards your legal costs is generally required.
-The amount you have to pay depends on your financial situation.
+If you have a grant of legal aid, a contribution towards your legal costs is generally required.
+The amount you must pay as a contribution depends on your financial situation.

-• If you own real estate and your legal costs (including costs for a family conference) exceed a certain threshold, the Legal Services Commission will register a charge over the property.
-This means that when the property is sold or refinanced you will be required to repay to the Commission the amount of your legal costs, plus a contribution of one half of the Chairperson costs.
-You should also discuss this with your lawyer.
+If you own real estate and your legal costs (including costs for a Conference) exceed the statutory charge amount, Legal Services will register a charge over the property.
+This means that when the property is sold or refinanced, you will be required to repay Legal Services the amount of your legal costs, which includes half of the Chairperson costs.

-• If you receive a cash settlement amount you will be required to reimburse the legal fees paid as part of your grant of legal aid together with one half of the Chairperson costs.
+If you receive a cash settlement, you will be required to reimburse your legal costs from the settlement, plus the contribution of half of the Chairperson costs.

-• If you do not have legal aid, you will have to pay your lawyer’s fees to attend the Conference or you can attend self-represented.
+If you do not have legal aid, you will have to pay your lawyer’s fees to attend the Conference or you can attend unrepresented.

 Legal Services Commission